 I went on forums, online groups and explained my situation.
 In all honesty, based on my experience I found that some forums are not as ‘friendly’ and the people who seem to be frequent on them will immediately question my motives in a snarky way.

 Fair enough, we know that moving to Spain will not all be rainbows and unicorns, but it would be helpful if we didn’t get immediately judged about it.
 We were aware that moving uprooting our young family in a totally different country will be hard work, that’s why we want to know as much as we can from people who have already had experience in living here.

 In the early days (when we were house hunting in Alicante), I recall a particular incident at a shopping centre.
 My husband and I overheard a British couple talking on the same aisle and of course, wanting to know more about that area and excited to hear a familiar accent we approached them to politely say hello.
-I also asked if they lived here long as we were thinking of relocating.
+I also asked if they lived here as we were thinking of relocating.
 Well, she was a ‘little off’ and I could tell as soon as I opened my mouth that she wasn’t remotely interested.

 She carried on pushing her trolley mumbling something like “We live inland…” While her husband also shuffled himself as far away from us as possible!
 Charming!
 I’m pretty sure we weren’t too weird about it!
 Well, that was our first ever experience with expats here in Spain!
 For sure not all expats are like that, but being nice and helpful is always a welcome gesture, don’t you think?!

 With that in mind, I thought it would be a great idea to compile the TOP FIVE popular questions that my readers have asked me through my blog about what it’s like living in Valencia, especially if you have children.

 I would really advise to try renting for a year or so before consider buying.
 Planning your move carefully will be beneficial in the long run.
 I know of a family that moved from the UK with school-aged children, who are having endless problems with the house they bought only a year ago!